NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Caligni Stalker.md

 abilities_mid:
   - name: ""
   - name: "Death Flame"
     desc: " (light) When the stalker dies, their body combusts in a flash of white-hot flame.
-All creatures in a 20-foot emanation take 5d6 fire damage (DC 21 Reflex check save).\nThe stalker's gear and treasure are unaffected by the flames and are left in a pile where they died."
+All creatures in a @Template[emanation|distance:20] take 5d6 fire damage (DC 21 Reflex check save).\n\nThe stalker's gear and treasure are unaffected by the flames and are left in a pile where they died."

 attacks:
   - name: ""